FAQs

 Material removed from containers may be contaminated during use.
 Do not return product to original containers.
 Toagosei cannot assume responsibility for product that has been contaminated or stored under conditions other than as recommended.

-Viscosity is a product property associated with all Aron Alpha adhesives and Arontite sealants.
+Cyanoacrylate viscosity is a product property associated with all Aron Alpha adhesives.
 Viscosity is defined as a measure of the resistance of a fluid to flow (usually through a specific orifice).
 A measure of this fluid “thickness” is expressed in centipoise values.
 The higher the number, the thicker the product.
 Thicker products are less flowable and, in most cases, will fill a larger gap if necessary.

-The following chart relates viscosity to some products we are all familiar with:
+The following chart relates cyanoacrylate viscosity to some products we are all familiar with:

 Common Item Approximate Viscosity in Centipoise (cps) Cyanoacrylates